jiang-qc/Capstone_Project/Daily_Log/README.md

 - Met with Jungyeul and confirmed that we are gonna use Transformer as the baseline model.
 - We need to get the baselone before May 20 and after that we will try to add some complex linguistic features.

+## 2022/05/10
 - I extracted the text from srt files, using regex to exclude the timestamps and special tokens

+## 2022/05/11
+- We met with CFI partner, presented what we have done and discussed what we should do in the following week.
+- We finished the project plan.